Clinical Trials Using Palifermin

 Location: National Institutes of Health Clinical Center, Bethesda, Maryland

-This phase II trial studies how well giving palifermin with leuprolide acetate works after total body-irradiation based donor stem cell transplant in treating patients with hematologic malignancies.
+This phase II trial studies how well palifermin with leuprolide acetate or degarelix works after total body-irradiation based donor stem cell transplant in treating patients with hematologic malignancies.
 Giving chemotherapy and total body irradiation before a donor peripheral blood stem cell transplant helps stop the growth of cancer cells.
 It may also stop the patient's immune system from rejecting the donor's stem cells.
 When the healthy stem cells from a donor are infused into the patient they may help the patient's bone marrow make stem cells, red blood cells, white blood cells, and platelets.
 Sometimes the transplanted cells from a donor can make an immune response against the body's normal cells.
-Giving palifermin and leuprolide acetate and removing the T cells from the donor cells before transplant may stop this from happening.
-It is not yet known whether giving palifermin with leuprolide is more effective in helping the immune system recover faster after a donor stem cell transplant.
+Giving palifermin and leuprolide acetate or degarelix and removing the T cells from the donor cells before transplant may stop this from happening.
+It is not yet known whether giving palifermin with leuprolide acetate or degarelix is more effective in helping the immune system recover faster after a donor stem cell transplant.

 Location: Memorial Sloan Kettering Cancer Center, New York, New York

 Human Lysozyme Goat Milk for the Prevention of Graft Versus Host Disease in Patients with Blood Cancer Undergoing a Donor Stem Cell Transplant